 Additionally, the plot structuring of the game fits into this format as well.
 Unlike most open-world games, Spider-Man takes place over just a few, concretely-defined days, starting with Peter waking up and ending with him finding a place to sleep.
 Before the main plot even really kicks into gear, we see a full day of Peter’s life, taking place over a few hours of gameplay.
 The player takes down the Kingpin, goes to work, meets up with Aunt May, has an awkward encounter with Mary Jane, and stops random crimes throughout the city.
 This feels like a day in the life of Spider-Man, and the rushed pace makes the player feel like they are experiencing that day the way Spider-Man would.
 Each of the individual beats work well on their own, but this structuring makes the experiencing of each individual beat stronger.
 When Spider-Man says he’s overwhelmed and rushed, the player feels that, because they are overwhelmed and rushed.
 This is something unique I think games can add to the Spider-Man canon, to expand upon the characterization of a well-trodden aspect of a character that has been adapted dozens of times.
 One beat I particularly like in the game is when, after completing a few story missions in a row, Spider-Man will say something along the lines of, “Okay, that was a lot, but I’ve been neglecting the city, time to relax and go on patrol.”
 Functionally, it is the game telling the player to take a break from the story and do side missions.
 I love when open world games do this, but this particular example accomplishes that same functional purpose while communicating something important about Spider-Man to the player: he can never really focus too much on any one aspect of his life.

 This, I think, is the most valuable literary contribution of Spider-Man.
 In all its mediums, the franchise has tried to explore the idea of a super hero that is overwhelmed with real-life obligations, just like everyone who reads his comics, watches his movies, and plays his games.
 This is the very personal value I have gotten from the franchise, and why I have found it so compelling for so long.
 Because despite being about a dude in spider-themed spandex who punches a wide variety of people in other animal-themed spandex, Spider-Man feels profoundly grounded.
 The comics, films, and now games are consistently committed to exploring this on-the-ground take of a character’s life, to see what being overwhelmed with conflicting obligations does to a person, and how they can deal with it.
 One of the weaknesses of serialized content is that the state of the world rarely significantly changes over its many installments, but this is a strength for Spider-Man.
 One of the rules of his character is that he will never solve his problems; he will never figure out a perfect life balance.
 His relationship with MJ will always have issues.
 Aunt May will always be worrying about him.
 He will always struggle to pay rent.
 There will always be super-powered dudes in equally ridiculous-looking spandex trying to punch him real hard in the face.
 This does mean that any particularly dramatic arc will most likely be reversed (Aunt May will not die, Peter and MJ will never break up for good, Peter will never quit being Spider-Man).
 But it also means that the character and the audience spend their time sitting with that inevitability.
 When discussing the themes of Spider-Man, the phrase that so often comes up is, “With great power must also come great responsibility,” and this is a wonderful lesson.
-But I think an often-neglected thematic contribution of Spider-Man is the capital-T-Truth that you will never have enough time to fulfill all of your responsibilities perfectly.
+But I think an often-neglected thematic contribution of Spider-Man is the capital-T-Truth that you will never have enough time to fulfill all of your responsibilities completely.
 And that can be okay.
 There have been a lot of Spider-Man games released in the past four decades.
 Some of them have been fun; most of them have been crap.
 The best of them have really captured the physical feeling of swinging around New York City.
 But, until this point, none of them have captured this particular aspect of Spider-Man, and this game has not only captured it, but contributed to it; evolved it.
 I think that’s pretty cool.